 As you also may know, people that suffer from anxiety tend to use medical marijuana, so how is it possible that the same herb that has the potential to cause paranoia is the one who is prescribed to hundreds of thousands of medical cannabis patients in North America?

-To avoid making their patients paranoid, cannabis-friendly doctors have to be extra careful when recommending the cannabis therapy.
-This is usually done by placing a limit on the amount of THC in a strain, which ensures that patients that are likely to experience paranoia don’t accidentally consume a strain with over 20% of THC.
+To avoid making their patients paranoid, cannabis-friendly doctors have to be extra careful when recommending cannabis strains: This is usually done by placing a limit on the amount of THC in a strain, which ensures that patients that are likely to experience paranoia don’t accidentally consume a strain high in THC.

-Using cannabis can be a wonderful experience, and I’ll try to teach you a few trick on how to avoid annoying paranoia episodes and reduce it if it does happen.
+Using cannabis responsibly can be a wonderful experience, and I’ll try to teach you a few tricks on how to avoid annoying paranoia episodes and reduce it if it does happen.

 What is paranoia?

 Paranoia is an unfounded fear that others want to harm you.
 It’s characterized by feeling like being under threat when there is no apparent threat.

 When having paranoid thoughts, people are usually overwhelmed with thinking about conspiracies against them.

 For example, while most people would think of one incident to be a coincidence, person with paranoid thoughts would think of it as something planned and intentional.